cuiyongbo/hello-world/my_wiki/programmer_note/memcached/memcached_network_model.rst

 Framework: multithread I/O, event loop based on libevent.

+Multithreading in memcached *was* originally simple:

+- One listener thread
+- N "event worker" threads
+- Some misc background threads

+Each worker thread is assigned connections, and runs its own epoll loop.
+The central hash table, LRU lists, and some statistics counters are covered by global locks.
+Protocol parsing, data transfer happens in threads.
+Data lookups and modifications happen under central locks.

 Main thread is responsible for listening incoming connections, and dispatching connections to worker threads using round robin. and each worker runs a event loop, in which reads, writes are performed